-Jake Westbrook SP STL 10 Months
+Jake Westbrook RP STL 10 Months

 Jake Westbrook has announced his retirement from baseball.

 Westbrook, 36, made the decision after failing to draw much interest over the winter.
 "The interest that I was getting wasn't significant enough for me to go through the grind of another year and be away from my family," Westbrook said.
 "I was kind of 50-50 on whether I wanted to play anyway.
 I'm good with the decision."
 The sinkerballer finishes his career with a 105-103 record and 4.32 ERA across parts of 13 seasons.
 He'll now be able to spend more time with his wife and four children.